-Covid Vaccination Protocols For Fall 2021
+Covid Vaccination Protocols For Spring 2022

 Students may request an exemption from the Covid vaccination requirement for medical reasons or religious convictions, which will be considered for approval on an individual basis through the Student Health Center.

 All students must submit their Covid immunization record of proof if it is not already on file with the university.
+This can be done by sending a picture of the vaccine card to email@example.com.

 Students who are not fully vaccinated (either at the start of the semester or whose exemption was approved) are required to follow the protocols for unvaccinated persons noted below.